Beserrovsky/mac2166/README.md

 # MAC2166

-This is a eletrical engineering class that I attend to, the programs here are indexed only for portfolio and nostalgia reasons, I condeem any use of my code for plagiarism!
+This is an eletrical engineering class that I attend to, the programs here are indexed only for portfolio and nostalgia reasons, I condeem any use of my code for plagiarism!
+This Repos was kept PRIVATE until the end of the semester.

 ## Compiler